You Bought It – You Name It: Production and recording

 After the success of his album There Goes the Neighborhood, Walsh decided that it was time to record its follow-up, and in July 1982, Walsh asked Bill Szymczyk to produce his new album and Walsh came up with the idea that he was going to rent a 2-inch 16-track non Dolby mobile truck to record the album, but Szymczyk disagreed with the idea completely, and Walsh immediately fired him.
 They later decided to record the album there and began working on the album in late September that year.
 They went to the Santa Catalina Island outside of Los Angeles for a 14-day recording session and recorded six of the album's ten tracks in an old ballroom on the island.
 The other four tracks for the album were recorded in a different studio; the album was not finished until the end of the year.
 The album contains hard rock songs such as "I Can Play That Rock & Roll" and a cover of the Dick Haymes track "Love Letters".
-It also contains more introspective material such as "Class of '65", and a song titled "I.L.B.T.s", an acronym for "I Like Big Tits".
+It also contains more introspective material such as "Class of '65", and a song titled "I.L.B.T.s", an initialization for "I Like Big Tits".